FirelyTeam/firely-docs-firely-server/facade/finalizesearch.rst

 .. note::
   As of Firely Server version 4.4.0, your Facade should not have an order greater than or equal to 211.
-  The reason for this is that the MemoryAdministrationConfiguration (order: 211) used by the admin endpoint tries to resolve the ISearchRepository.
+  The reason for this is that upon configuring the administration database, Firely Server checks whether an ISearchRepository is registered.
+The earliest of these configurations is at order 211.

 2. Create your Facade plugin
 ----------------------------